-- The milestone for the Option isn’t editable, because it’s tied to the Item
+The milestone for the Option isn’t editable, because it’s tied to the Item

-Identifying Items with Options in the Item List View
+    Identifying Items With Options in the Items List View

     When in the Items List view, you can quickly identify any Items that have Options by looking for a light grey Item with an expand arrow on the left-hand side.
 There will also be an Options icon followed by a list of small clickable squares that previews all of the Options in that Item.
 You’ll also notice that Items with Options may have a range of costs rather than a single cost impact.
 For more information on how costs for Options work, see the article here.

     Permissions for Managing Options

     How much you can view or manage for Options depends on the level of permissions you have.
 If you have access to create Items, then you’ll also have access to create Options.
 And if you have access to edit Items, then you’ll also have access to edit and detach Options.
 For more information, see the article here.

     Next Steps: For a deep dive into Options checkout our Managing Options in Join webinar